Search prices First class $120.00 - Each additional class $100.00

 In order to protect a trademark in Mozambique, it must be registered.
 This may be done either directly through the local trademark office of Mozambique in order to register a local trademark or by filing a trademark through the African Regional Industrial Property Organization (ARIPO).

 Mozambique is a member of the African Regional Industrial Property Organization (ARIPO) and a party to the Banjul Protocol.
-Registration through ARIPO grants protection and recognition in the following ten countries: Botswana, Lesotho, Liberia, Malawi, Mozambique, Namibia, Sao Tome and Principe, Swaziland, Uganda, Tanzania (mainland) and Zimbabwe.
+Registration through ARIPO grants protection and recognition in the following 12 countries: Botswana, the Gambia, Lesotho, Liberia, Malawi, Mozambique, Namibia, Sao Tome and Principe, Eswatini, Uganda, Tanzania (mainland) and Zimbabwe.
 For more information please visit our page on trademark services in ARIPO.

 Mozambique is also a member state to the Madrid Protocol.
 Thus, the extension of an international registration of a trademark via the Madrid System is possible for this country.
 For further information regarding our services for trademark filing through the Madrid System click here.